 Consider it an opportunity to practice simplicity.

 Anything you don’t think is necessary to keep in your life during this process – stow it away.

-Remember, everything you come in to contact with it’s a good idea to disinfect.
-All it takes is a squirt bottle that you can carry around, this this permethrin spray.
+Remember, it’s a good idea to disinfect everything you’ve come in contact with.
+All it takes is a squirt bottle that you can carry around.

 Surfaces – Use disinfectant sprays.
 Spray down anything you or other infested people come in contact with.

 Pets – We love our pets and we love to pet our pets.
 But for our sake all this petting is going to do the opposite of helping us contain the mites – your pet will spread them to whomever they come in contact with.

 Though scabies mites are unlikely to actually live off of your pets’ bodies it is highly likely that they can carry the mites on their fur for a long time if left there.
 You don’t want that.?

 As a solution, you can either get your friends or relatives to pet sit, wear gloves when you pet your animals or give your animals a good washing.
 Ideally wash with a strong solution, like this Sulfur concentrate pet dip for baths.

 Carpets – With counter tops, a quick swipe of a disinfectant will do the trick.
 Especially if you have thick carpets like shag.
 It’s a good idea to borrow or buy a?steam cleaner.